markusrenoldner/markusrenoldner.github.io/_portfolio/transport_sys_periodic.md

-It turns out the continuous problem, as well as the fully discrete version is stable, and one can show, that solutions $u,\phi$ admit the following conserved quanitity:
+It turns out the continuous problem, as well as the fully discrete version is stable, and one can show, that solutions \\(u,\phi\\) admit the following conserved quanitity:

 $$\mathcal{E} = \int_\Omega u^2 +\phi^2.$$